Ivan Bogachev

 PREFACE

 There are several kinds of malfunctions to expect within the system.
 They make individuals feel not right.
 Not normal.
 They can be perceived as sickness.
-And they correlate with the observable symptoms, the consequences of the breakdowns.

 DESTRUCTION OF THE SYSTEMS